Srikar-13/Artificial-Intelligence/Dataset-README.txt

 Note that there are mistakes and bugs in these files and your code should still operate correctly; e.g. not all cities that appear in road-segments.txt have a corresponding line in city-gps.txt.
-You should assume that all roads in road-segments.txt are bidirectioal, i.e. none are one-way roads, so that it's possible to travel from the first city to the second city at the same distance at speed as from the second city to the first city.
+You should assume that all roads in road-segments.txt are bidiectioal, i.e. none are one-way roads, so that it's possible to travel from the first city to the second city at the same distance at speed as from the second city to the first city.